 If you wish to learn more, Mindfulness X© is our eight-module mindfulness training package for practitioners, and it contains all the materials you’ll need to not only enhance your mindfulness skills, but also learn how to deliver a science-based mindfulness training to your clients, students, or employees.

 - Catherine, S. (2010).
 Focused and fearless: A meditator’s guide to states of deep joy, calm, and clarity.
 Accessible Publishing Systems.

 - Feldman, G., Greeson, J., & Senville, J. (2010).
 Differential effects of mindful breathing, progressive muscle relaxation, and loving-kindness meditation on decentering and negative reactions to repetitive thoughts.
 Behaviour Research and Therapy, 48(10), 1002-1011.

-- Smith Center for Healing and the Arts. (n.d.)
+- Smith Center for Healing and the Arts. (n.d.).
 Practice #2: Mindful breathing meditation.
-Accessed June 14, 2020 https://smithcenter.org/wp-content/uploads/files/downloads/mindful-breathing-meditation.pdf
+Retrieved from https://smithcenter.org/wp-content/uploads/files/downloads/mindful-breathing-meditation.pdf

 - Zhu, B., Hedman, A., Feng, S., Li, H., & Osika, W. (2017).
 Designing, prototyping, and evaluating digital mindfulness applications: A case study of mindful breathing for stress reduction.
 Journal of Medical Internet Research, 19(6).